A history of meeting the needs of children with special needs.

-It all began in 1902, when Mary Irwin Laughlin established the Memorial Home for Crippled Children to care for a six-year-old boy whose legs had been severed in a train accident.
-What started with the care of a single child quickly grew into one of the nation’s leading pediatric care facilities.
+Our passion for supporting children and their families so that both can reach their potential began in 1902.
+That’s when Mary Irwin Laughlin established the Memorial Home for Crippled Children in order to care for a six-year-old boy whose legs had been severed in a train accident.

-In the 1960s, we were serving children with a wide range of disabilities.
-And in 1968, we became the nation’s first comprehensive rehabilitation center for children to be accredited by the Commission on Accreditation of Rehabilitation Facilities.
+1968: We became the nation’s first comprehensive rehabilitation center for children to be accredited by CARF (Commission on Accreditation or Rehabilitation Facilities)

 1980s: In response to an aging population, we created adult inpatient and outpatient rehabilitation services

 1981: We changed our name to The Rehabilitation Institute of Pittsburgh

 1998: Our adult services transferred to UPMC, allowing us to reaffirm our original mission—to promote the well being of children, young people and their families.

 1998: We changed our name to The Children’s Institute of Pittsburgh

 Return to Top of Page